RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/reactive-microservices/08-deploy-to-openshift.md

 Create the file by clicking on open ``src/main/fabric8/route.yml``{{open}}

-Add the following content by clicking on *Copy to Editor*:
+Add the following content by clicking on *Copy to Editor* or copying it in directly:

 <pre class="file" data-filename="./src/main/fabric8/route.yml" data-target="replace">
 apiVersion: v1